ADDICTION AFTERCARE

 It is short-term stabilization.

-Real recovery begins the moment treatment ends.
+Real recovery begins Beyond Discharge.

 Addiction Aftercare Definition